It has to be one of the most commonly asked questions in the vet clinic. Should I even be giving bones?

 Well it starts with how our little mate’s mouths look today.
 They’re generally smaller, have a different shape and feature smaller teeth than our dog’s wolfy ancestors.

-So if it’s teeth cleaning you’re after, bones (and some super hard dental treats and rawhide chews) can be a bit of a brutal way of performing a relatively delicate process.
-That means that bone chewers are more likely to come into the vet clinic with:
+So if it’s teeth cleaning you’re after, bones (and hard, cereal based dental treats and rawhide chews) can be a brutal way of cleaning.

 There’s a lot to chew over with bones but hopefully that’s helped to make some sense of it all…